2014–15 San Diego Sockers season: History

 This is the third professional soccer franchise to use the "San Diego Sockers" name.
 The original Sockers were founded in 1978 and played in the NASL, original MISL, and the CISL before ceasing operations in 1996.
 The second Sockers were briefly revived for the WISL in 2001 and transitioned to the second MISL in 2002 before folding in 2004.

 The current Sockers were founded in 2009 and played their first three PASL seasons at the Chevrolet Del Mar Arena in Del Mar, California, before moving to Valley View Casino Center before the 2012–13 season.
 After early struggles, the team dominated the PASL for several years with long winning streaks and consecutive championships.
 The Sockers finished the 2013–14 regular season 2nd in the Pacific Division with a 13–3 record, qualifying for the post-season but losing to the Las Vegas Legends in the Division Final.

 Off-field moves

 In May 2014, the Professional Arena Soccer League added six teams from the failed third incarnation of the Major Indoor Soccer League and reorganized as the Major Arena Soccer League.
-With the league expansion and reorganization, the other Pacific teams for 2014–15 are California-based Ontario Fury, Sacramento Surge, and Turlock Express plus the Las Vegas Legends and the expansion Seattle Impact.
+With the league expansion and reorganization, the other Pacific teams for the 2014–15 are California-based Ontario Fury, Sacramento Surge, and Turlock Express plus the Las Vegas Legends and the expansion Seattle Impact.
 The Impact's assets were purchased mid-season and the team replaced on the schedule by the Tacoma Stars.